About Shanklin, Isle of Wight

 The coastal resort of Shanklin is located at the south east corner of the Island, at the southernmost tip of Sandown Bay.
 The town is well served by the railway, which connects to the high speed ferry terminal in Ryde, allowing easy access to the mainland and London.
 There are also regular services to the Islands principal towns via the buses.

 Chestnut Mews is on the edge of Shanklin old Village, offering a tranquil and relaxing base with which to explore the Isle of Wight.
-Depending on your preference this can easily be done from the Cottages by foot, bicycle, car, or public transport.

 Less than a five minute walk from the Cottages will bring you to the heart of Shanklin Old Village with its variety of picturesque thatched cottages, tea rooms, gift shops, pubs (with entertainment at night in the summer months), restaurants and the entrance to the historic Shanklin Chine.
 Shanklin Chine is a natural gorge, hosting many rare species of flora and fauna, the 45ft waterfall and woodlands are illuminated by night, making it well worth a visit.
 The nearest local newsagents and grocery shop, is about a ten minute walk.
 Rylstone Gardens is only a few minutes’ walk with its crazy golf, tea room and beautiful gardens, It also has a Band Stand which hosts live music during the summer months.
 Big Mead Park, is also only a few minutes’ walk and has a lovely Duck Pond, large area to play or picnic and children’s play equipment.
 Beyond Big Mead is St. Blasius Church dating back to the 12th century.
 Shanklin Theatre is about a ten minute walk From the Cottages and is open all year round showing a variety of professional and amateur productions.